Why It’s Important to Add Volunteer Work to Your Resume

 In the end, we cannot and should not put a monetary value on volunteering.
 How can we put a monetary value on ordinary people doing extraordinary things?

-He or she who serves almost always has greater reward far more than the one being served.
+The One who serves always has greater reward far more than the one being served.
 Life is full of service to God and service to mankind.
-Choose to serve and serve willingly, wholeheartedly and freely. –Ed Arcton
+Choose to serve and serve willingly, wholeheartedly and freely. – Ed Arcton